LasseD/A112389/wave_approach/README.md

-# Wave Approach to compute A112389
+# Wave Approach to Compute A112389

 This is a code base for computing the numbers of OEIS A112389 using out "wave" approach